hyperjank/submerger/README.md

 You can then run ``python -m submerger.cli pair`` or ``python -m submerger.cli align`` with your two subtitle files regardless of language.
 Both commands provide options for the input files and language codes.
-Use the ``--deepseek`` flag if you want to send requests to the public DeepSeek service instead of the local API.

 ### Future: